Keep in touch days

 Payment for any hours of work/training as a KIT day will be based on your normal hourly rate of pay.* Time off in lieu (TOIL) may be offered for KIT days as an alternative to payment.

-Payment will be made on submission of an authorised claim form (via your manager) to Payroll and paid to you within the next available monthly pay even if you are not yet back at work.
+Payment will be made on submission of an email from your manager to Payroll and paid to you within the next available monthly pay even if you are not yet back at work.

 Any work you do as a KIT day, even for as little as half an hour, will count as a whole KIT day, payment (or TOIL) is based on the actual number of hours you work/attend training*.

 *Subject to this amount not exceeding your normal daily rate of pay, in the event you undertake a KIT day whilst you are still receiving an element of contractual pay.

 Your manager will keep a record of the days you work and arrangements regarding pay or TOIL must be agreed prior to any work being undertaken.

 It can take a while to adjust to work life and balancing work and a family is never easy.

 You may prefer to work differently when going back to work after a period of maternity/adoption leave in order to balance your job and time with your family or childcare needs.
 Flexible working hours may be an option for you to consider.
 Whilst there is a legal right for an employee who has been continuously employed for at least 26 weeks to make a request for flexible working, there is no entitlement to flexible working following maternity/adoption leave.
 Your employer will need to consider the practical implications of your proposed working pattern and whether such a request can be operationally accommodated.